kenpeter/drupal_test_repo/readme.md

 * Path ```/x/y/z``` has many ```*.yml``` files.
 They are under version control.
 We commit changes within ```/x/y/z/*.yml``` and push to bitbucket, e.g.
 * In the cloud, we manually pull down those ```*.yml```.
 * drush config-import --source='/x/y/z', to import all the configurations.
 * We can certainly write some scripts to automate the process.
-For reading for myself: https://chromatichq.com/blog/drupal-8-deployments-jenkins-github-slack
+Reading for myself: https://chromatichq.com/blog/drupal-8-deployments-jenkins-github-slack

 ## For question 2